This post contains affiliate links, clearly marked with *. If you click through and make a purchase, I will earn a small commission.

 A subscription to an organisation such as English Heritage makes a lovely present for those who like to get out and about.
 A membership will give free entry to over 400 historic places throughout the UK.
 It saves a lot of money on individual entrance fees.

 Who doesn’t love going to the cinema?
 However, tickets to see the latest blockbuster can be expensive.
-You can treat someone to a Cineworld gift voucher.
-If you buy through Top Cash back using my referral code you will also earn yourself a £5 Amazon voucher.
+You can treat someone to a Cineworld or Odeon gift voucher for them to use when they need a night out but feel a little skint!

-If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger with some rechargeable batteries?
-These are a win-win for the recipient’s wallet and the environment.
+If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger* with some rechargeable batteries?
+These are a win-win, both for the recipient’s wallet and the environment.

-I love a glass of fizz or wine but won’t drink the whole bottle!
-A wine saver like this one from Domu will keep the contents of the bottle fresh and fizzy and prevent expensive waste.
+I love a glass of fizz or wine but won’t drink the whole bottle (well, not usually, anyway…).
+A wine saver like Vacu Vin one* will keep the contents of the bottle fresh and fizzy and prevent expensive waste.

 Wind up torch